History of Sean Duffy in Timeline

 On July 8, 2009, Sean Duffy announced his campaign for Congress in Wisconsin's seventh congressional district.

-In May 2010, incumbent Democratic representative Dave Obey announced that he would not seek re-election.
+May 2010: Dave Obey announced that he would not seek re-election

 On June 4, 2010, Sean Duffy announced his resignation from the position of Ashland County district attorney to focus on the congressional race.
+The resignation was effective three weeks later and Duffy returned to work in his father's law practice.

-November 2, 2010: Won Election to Congress
+November 2, 2010: Won election to Congress

 On November 2, 2010, Sean Duffy won the race for Congress in Wisconsin's seventh congressional district.

-2010: End of term as District Attorney of Ashland County
+2010: End of Term as District Attorney

-In 2011, Sean Duffy became the U.S. representative for Wisconsin's 7th congressional district.
+In 2011, Sean Duffy became the U.S. Representative for Wisconsin's 7th congressional district.

 2011: Moved to Weston, Wisconsin

-December 2015: Introduced Legislation for Financial Oversight of Puerto Rico
+December 2015: Introduced legislation for financial oversight of Puerto Rico

-January 2017: Co-sponsored Legislation to End Protection for Grey Wolves
+January 2017: Co-sponsored legislation to end protection for grey wolves

 In January 2017, Sean Duffy co-sponsored legislation that would end protection for grey wolves in the Endangered Species Act.